Polynomial invariants for rooted trees related to their random destruction: Introduction and preliminaries

 Since then, more complete polynomial invariants for rooted trees were found, such as polychromatic polynomials \cite{BR2000} and the rooted multivariable chromatic polynomial \cite{LW22} -- both invariants require a large number of variables.
 The bivariate Ising polynomial \cite{AK09} and the Negami polynomial \cite{NO96}, originally defined for unrooted trees, were later shown to have versions for rooted trees that are complete invariants, see \cite{law2011}.
 More recently, Liu \cite{Liu21tree} found a complete bivariate polynomial as a generating function for a certain class of subtrees, and \cite{RW22polynomial} considers an extension of Liu's polynomial to three variables.

-In this paper, we define several polynomial invariants for rooted trees that come naturally out of random destruction processes on trees.
-Among these, two bivariate invariants are proven to be complete using an approach via irreducibility of polynomials and a suitable recursion, and for two more invariants examples are provided showing that they are not complete.
-Moreover, all polynomial invariants considered here are closely related, leading to several identities that might be interesting in their own right, or for the purpose of explicit computations relating to phenomena around the random cutting model or site percolation.
+In this paper, we define several polynomial invariants for rooted trees that are defined combinatorially, but can be motivated by two models for the random destruction of trees, namely Bernoulli site percolation and the random cutting model.
+Among these polynomials, two bivariate invariants are proven to be complete using an approach via irreducibility of polynomials and a suitable recursion, and for two more invariants examples are provided showing that they are not complete.
+These results suggest in a non-rigorous way that complete knowledge about the behaviour of a tree under random destruction should uniquely determine the tree, but it is still open if this holds rigorously (see e.g. the discussion below Conjecture~\ref{conj}).
+However, all polynomial invariants considered here are closely related, leading to several identities that might be interesting in their own right, or for the purpose of explicit computations relating to phenomena around the random cutting model or site percolation, like the recursions in Lemmas~\ref{lemma:polrec},~\ref{lemma:SArec},~\ref{lemma:Mrec}.